BestTimesToVisit.com Logo

 culture

-Respect local customs by dressing modestly, especially outside of tourist camps.
-This means covering shoulders and knees.
+Be mindful of local customs.
+Dress modestly, especially when outside the immediate tourist areas – covering shoulders and knees is appreciated.
 Always ask permission before taking photos of people, particularly women and children.
-A simple 'Salam alaikum' (peace be upon you) goes a long way in showing respect and initiating friendly interactions.
+A simple 'Salam alaikum' (peace be upon you) goes a long way in showing respect.

 food